 TMDSAS is the application service for Texas schools, and AMCAS is the application service for MD schools.
 The process for submitting your application is very similar, with a few important differences.

-• The TMDSAS personal statement has a maximum of 5000 characters vs. 5300 characters.
+- The TMDSAS personal statement has a maximum of 5,000 characters, rather than 5,300.

-• Through TMDSAS, you can only submit one Health Professions Committee Packet or three individual letters of evaluation plus one additional letter for a maximum of 4.
+- Through TMDSAS, you can only submit one Health Professions Committee Packet or three individual letters of evaluation, plus one additional letter for a maximum of 4.

-• TMDSAS has two additional 2500 character essays.
+- TMDSAS has two additional 2,500-character essays.

 Can I Apply to Texas Schools as well as Medical Schools in Other States?